mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/2-what-is-ROS/what-is-ROS.md

 `ROS is an open-source, meta-operating system for your robot` - http://wiki.ros.org/ROS/Introduction

-Meaning : ROS is a tool, a middleware, to connect every hardware to every application
+Meaning : ROS is a tool, a middleware, to connect any hardware to any application

 > A middleware ?